 Private DNS only encrypts DNS, and an adversary monitoring connections can still see the IP address at the other end of those connections.
 Many domains resolve to ambiguous IP addresses, so encrypted DNS is part of what's required to take away a lot of the information leaked to adversaries.
 However, TLS currently leaks domains via SNI, so encrypted DNS is not yet accomplishing much.
 It's a forward looking feature that will become more useful in the future.
 Using it is recommended, but it's not an alternative to using Tor or a VPN.

 VPNs can be configured under Settings > Network & internet > VPN.
 Support for the following protocols is included: IKEv2/IPSec MSCHAPv2, IKEv2/IPSec PSK and IKEv2/IPSec RSA.
 Apps can also provide userspace VPN implementations.
-The only app we can recommend is the official WireGuard app.
+The only apps we can recommend is the official WireGuard app and the official Mullvad app.
+Mullvad's app is tested on GrapheneOS with hardware memory tagging, unlike the official WireGuard app which has invalid memory accesses detected by memory tagging if it's enabled.

 VPN configurations created with the built-in support can be set as the always-on VPN in the configuration panel.
 This will keep the VPN running, reconnecting as necessary and will force all connections through them.
 An app providing a VPN service can also be set as the always-on VPN via the entry in the Settings page.
 For app-based VPN implementations, there's also an additional "Block connections without VPN" toggle which is needed to prevent leaks when the app's VPN service isn't running.